Redwood Financial Network Corp Purchases 1,424 Shares of JPMorgan Ultra-Short Income ETF (NYSEARCA:JPST)

 Redwood Financial Network Corp grew its stake in JPMorgan Ultra-Short Income ETF (NYSEARCA:JPST – Free Report) by 14.7% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The institutional investor owned 11,130 shares of the company’s stock after acquiring an additional 1,424 shares during the quarter.
 Redwood Financial Network Corp’s holdings in JPMorgan Ultra-Short Income ETF were worth $559,000 at the end of the most recent quarter.

 Other hedge funds have also added to or reduced their stakes in the company.
-Ameritas Investment Partners Inc. bought a new stake in JPMorgan Ultra-Short Income ETF in the second quarter worth $25,000.
-BluePath Capital Management LLC bought a new stake in JPMorgan Ultra-Short Income ETF in the third quarter worth $26,000.
-Coppell Advisory Solutions Corp. bought a new stake in JPMorgan Ultra-Short Income ETF in the fourth quarter worth $32,000.
-Sunbelt Securities Inc. bought a new stake in JPMorgan Ultra-Short Income ETF in the first quarter worth $38,000.
-Finally, GPS Wealth Strategies Group LLC boosted its holdings in JPMorgan Ultra-Short Income ETF by 65.5% in the third quarter.
-GPS Wealth Strategies Group LLC now owns 998 shares of the company’s stock worth $50,000 after acquiring an additional 395 shares in the last quarter.
+Ameritas Investment Partners Inc. bought a new position in shares of JPMorgan Ultra-Short Income ETF during the second quarter valued at $25,000.
+BluePath Capital Management LLC bought a new position in shares of JPMorgan Ultra-Short Income ETF during the third quarter valued at $26,000.
+Coppell Advisory Solutions Corp. bought a new position in shares of JPMorgan Ultra-Short Income ETF during the fourth quarter valued at $32,000.
+Sunbelt Securities Inc. bought a new position in shares of JPMorgan Ultra-Short Income ETF during the first quarter valued at $38,000.
+Finally, GPS Wealth Strategies Group LLC lifted its holdings in shares of JPMorgan Ultra-Short Income ETF by 65.5% during the third quarter.
+GPS Wealth Strategies Group LLC now owns 998 shares of the company’s stock valued at $50,000 after purchasing an additional 395 shares in the last quarter.

 The JPMorgan Ultra-Short Income ETF (JPST) is an exchange-traded fund that mostly invests in investment grade fixed income.
 The fund is an actively managed fund that aims to maximize income and preserve capital using USD-denominated debt securities with an effective duration of one year or less.
 JPST was launched on May 17, 2017 and is managed by JPMorgan Chase.